Critical Care Paramedic

 “You just don’t know what your day is going to entail.”
 Dave really enjoys the variety and challenge of his work, as well as the sense that he’s making a difference.
 He worked his way up in the ambulance service to his current role as a critical care paramedic.

-More information about Paramedics
+More information about Medical and dental technicians

 ?